Japan's Princess Mako sets wedding date after long delay over scandal | DW | 01.10.2021

 After the marriage was postponed Komuro left Japan for the United States to study law at New York's Fordham University in 2018.
 He didn't return to Japan until earlier this week.

-Mako's fiancee, Kei Komuro, returned to Japan this week with a new hairstyle, which quickly drew a media frenzy
+Mako's fiancee, Kei Komuro, returned to Japan this week with a new hairstyle, which quickly caused a media frenzy

 The two will register their marriage at a local government office, and will not hold any grand ceremonies typical of royal weddings in Japan.